laravel/nova-docs/3.0/resources/relationships.md

 #### Title Attributes

-When a `BelongsTo` field is shown on a resource creation / update screen, a drop-down selection menu or search menu will display the "title" of the resource.
+When a `BelongsTo` field is shown on a resource creation / update page, a drop-down selection menu or search menu will display the "title" of the resource.
 For example, a `User` resource may use the `name` attribute as its title.
 Then, when the resource is shown in a `BelongsTo` selection menu, that attribute will be displayed:

 ![Belongs To Title](./img/belongs-to-title.png)